FaolanH/pands-project/README.md

 Source: K)

 ## Further Research:
-### This project is intented to be an introduction into the iris dataset, the functionalities of python and how to display data in interesting ways.
-Below I have listed some other resources which discuss other ways the data can be displayed, such as 3 Dimensional plots and mapping scatterplot sections in colours
+#### This project is intended to be an introduction into the iris dataset, the functionalities of python and how to display data in interesting ways.
+Below I have listed some other resources which discuss other ways the data can be displayed, such as Three Dimensional plots and mapping scatterplot sections in colours

 3D plot: (https://scikit-learn.org/stable/auto_examples/decomposition/plot_pca_iris.html)
 GPC plot: (https://scikit-learn.org/stable/auto_examples/gaussian_process/plot_gpc_iris.html)